 Worried about costs?

-If you're thinking about representing yourself because you're worried you won't be able to pay for a lawyer, you might be surprised.
-You might be able to get legal aid to help with the costs of getting legal advice and representation from a lawyer.
-Our section on legal costs has more on this, including information about the Scottish Legal Aid system.
-You can't get legal aid if you're representing yourself.
+If you're thinking about representing yourself because you're worried you won't be able to pay for a solicitor, you might be surprised.
+You might be able to get legal aid to help with the cost of paying for a solicitor from the Scottish Legal Aid Board.
+The section on legal costs has more information on what financial help is available.

-Can someone else speak for me in court?
+Can someone other than a solicitor to speak for me in court?

-You can get an authorised representative (called a 'lay representative') to speak for you in court but only at certain stages of your case.
+Sometimes, you can get an authorised representative or 'lay representative' to speak for you in court at certain stages of your case.
 For example, a lay representative could be an adviser from an agency or a support worker.
 Your representative doesn't have to have legal qualifications but you have to give them permission to speak on your behalf, usually in writing, and prepare your case before it goes to court.
-Preparation could include getting evidence together and submitting any documents (such as bank statements or your rent book) to the court.
+Preparation could include getting evidence together and submitting any documents, such as bank statements or your rent book, to the court.
 If the judge has any doubts about the person speaking on your behalf, they can tell that person to stop speaking.

 Depending on where you live, you might be able to get help and/or representation from an in-court advice service.

-If your case is very complicated (or gets beyond the 'first calling' stage), you'll have to get a lawyer to represent you.
+If your case is very complicated, or gets beyond the 'first calling' stage, you'll have to get a solicitor to represent you.

-If you've decided that you don't want to represent yourself in court, or if you need specialised legal advice, you can get in touch with a lawyer by contacting an advice agency, a law centre, the Law Society of Scotland or you could contact your local court to find out if there's an in-court advice service you can use.
+If you've decided that you don't want to represent yourself in court, or if you need specialised legal advice, you can get in touch with a lawyer by contacting an advice agency or the Law Society of Scotland or you could contact your local court to find out if there's an in-court advice service you can use.